 The DCC campus encompasses 130 scenic acres in the town of Poughkeepsie.
 Eleven principal buildings make up the college facilities, including a new, suite-style residence hall.
 For more information about living on campus, click here.
 Community not-for-profit organizations interested in renting space at the college should contact Allison Miller at firstname.lastname@example.org or by phone at (845) 431-8685.

-BOWNE HALL (B): (built in the early 1900s) This building houses administrative offices, including the Office of the President, Academic Affairs, the Dean of Administration, the Business Office, the Office of Community Relations and Graphics, the DCC Foundation, the Office of Community Services and Special Programs (OCS), and classrooms and conference space for training programs offered to local companies and agencies through OCS.
+BOWNE HALL (B): (built in the early 1900s) This building houses administrative offices, including the Office of the President, Academic Affairs, the Dean of Administration, the Business Office, the Office of Communications and Public Relations, the DCC Foundation, the Office of Community Services and Special Programs (OCS), and classrooms and conference space for training programs offered to local companies and agencies through OCS.

 CENTER FOR BUSINESS AND INDUSTRY (CBI): (built in 1988) This building provides classroom and laboratory space for the Computer Information Systems program; offices, classrooms and labs for the Nursing program; and two large television studios and other production facilities for the Communication and Media Arts program.
 Also housed in CBI are the Telecommunications and Instructional Media Department, and Information System offices.

 CONKLIN HALL (built in 2011-2012): Suite-style residence hall housing 467 students.
 Featuring a multi-purpose atrium, lounges on each floor, state-of-the-art security as well as geothermal heating and cooling, this 132,000 square-foot building is designed for student safety, comfort and convenience.

 DRUMLIN HALL: (built in 1976) The Louis Greenspan cafeteria, which seats 800, is located in this building along with the Faculty/Staff Dining Room and the newly created CyberCafe.